luismolinuevo/schoolmanagement/README.md

 Next step is to open the index.html file so that you could see the client side of the website Go to your file directory and open the folder that contains the project Then go the client folder and open the index.html file in your browser

+For more help/information of how to open a HTML file: https://helpdeskgeek.com/how-to/open-an-html-file-in-google-chrome/

 It should look like this: